 Technique: PAS-haematoxylin, 8 µm thick section, paraffin embedding.

-Exocrine glands show an excretory duct, which connects the secretory units (in red) with the free surface of the epithelium.
-The morphology and arrangement of both secretory and excretory parts result in a wide variety of exocrine glands (see table).
-Compound exocrine glands show branched excretory ducts, branched glands show several secretory units releasing to a single excretory duct, and simple exocrine are not branched at al and has one secretory unit.
-Regarding the secretory units, exocrine glands are known as tubular (tubuloacinar), acinar, or alveolar, depending on the organization and morphology of the secretory cells.
-The gland in the image above looks like an acinar branched gland (but not compound), because several secretory units can be seen, but just one unbranched secretory duct.
+Exocrine glands show an excretory duct, which connects the secretory units (structures in red in the image above) with the free surface of the epithelium.
+The morphology and arrangement of both secretory and excretory parts result in a wide variety of exocrine glands.
+Compound exocrine glands show branched excretory ducts and simple exocrine glands are not branched and have one secretory unit.
+Regarding the secretory units, exocrine glands are known as tubular (tubuloacinar), acinar, or alveolar, depending on the organization and morphology of the secretory cells (see table).